OpadaAlzaiede/add-app/README.md

 php artisan migrate:fresh --seed
 ```

-7. run
+7. to seed needed roles to the database run:
 ```
 php artisan role:seed
 ```
-to seed needed roles to the database.

-8. run
+8. to create admin account run:
 ```
 php artisan admin:create
 ```
-to create admin account

-9. run (optionally)
+9. to seed the database with some data run (optionally):
 ```
 php artisan db:seed
 ```
-to seed the database with some data

 ** You should create a new database with the name provided to the DB_DATABASE varaiable in you DBMS server **